integr8ly/integreatly-operator/test/BEST_PRACTICES.md

 - it should clean up after itself so it is possible to run the test concurrently or multiple times

-- it should not rely on a static order when querying data because multiple tests may run in parallel

 - it should not delete or modify resources used by other tests so tests may run in parallel

-- it should not destruct any resource because other tests may rely on them

 ## Secrets